hemajanjirala/Sentiment-Analysis/README.md

 # Sentiment Analysis Model Applying.ipynb
 ## The following are some of the problem statement

+1)What is the size of the dataset (number of rows and columns) after loading it from the CSV file?

 2)Explain the role of the re (regular expression) and stopwords modules in the preprocessing step.

 3)What is the purpose of the WordNetLemmatizer and how does it help in text preprocessing?